AndreGuerra123/NUTT/README.md

 - [ ] Users of EndNote will find the Newcastle Harvard Style included on all University networked PCs.
-Further information about EndNote and Harvard at Newcastle can be found at: http://libguides.ncl.ac.uk/endnote
+Further information about EndNote and Harvard at Newcastle can be found at: http://libguides.ncl.ac.uk/endnote TODO: Build some tutorials later on.

-- And the beautiful Mendeley which I devotely use?
+- [ ] And the beautiful Mendeley which I devotely use?
+TODO: Build some tutorials later on.

 #### Bibliography

 - [ ] If a bibliography is supplied it should be arranged in a logical order, for example alphabetically by author within broad topic categories.
-TODO: to be applied.
+(Default, not included)

 #### Index (if any)

-- [ ] There is no requirement to provide an index.
-(Although is added for the sake of tracking info down properly, Default)
+- [x] There is no requirement to provide an index.
+(Default, included)
-TODO: (Is it after biblio?)

 ## Install